mjbradvica/personal-website-articles/2022/2022-ideas.md

 * Where should you validate objects

+* What are your engineering values? (make a list, prioritize, use to make decisions)

 ## Q4 Articles

 * Alternatives to Blazor
   * ASP.NET Core Razor Pages
   * ASP.NET Core MVC
   * Angular
   * React

 * Reasons to go Blazor Adjacent
   * You don't need a fully interface UI
   * Talent doesn't have the right skills
   * Need more framework maturity
   * Technical stack is already heave Javascript

 * Adding Typescript to an ASP.NET Core Projects
   * Typescript is a more type-safe and safer coding method
   * Expand in ESLint, Prettier, ect

 * Using ASP.NET Core Tag Helpers to abstract the UI
   * Easier code base for developers to work in

 * Task-Based UI's as Business value
   * Task-based UI provides details for changes
   * person changes address/card means changes in behavior
   * Three part of refactoring to task-based UI

 * Custom colors in Bulma
   * adding secondary and tertiary colors in bulma

 * Leverage front-end code generation from Swagger
   * Less time spent creating boilerplate front ends

 * A base page pattern for ASP.NET Core Razor Pages
   * Reduce your code base

 1) Blazor Prop value
 2) Alternative to Blazor